emmajanedrews/base-template/_posts/2018-01-23-a-year-in-review-look-at-our-2017-market-and-a-few-predictions-for-2018.md

 2017 was a great year for Kauai, and 2018 looks to be very promising.
 If you’re a buyer, it’s still a good time to get a toe-hold on the marketplace.
 If you’re a seller, the market is strong as long as your home is priced and marketed correctly.

 If you have any questions about our market or you’re thinking of buying or selling a home soon, don’t hesitate to get in touch with us.
-We’d be happy to help you achieve all of your real estate, and we wish you a healthy, happy, prosperous 2018.
-Until next time, Aloha!
+We’d be happy to help you achieve all of your real estate goals, and we wish you a healthy, happy, prosperous 2018.
+Until next time, aloha!

 &nbsp;